adl/hoaf/README.md

 General Layout
 --------------

+This format is designed so that we can write tools that can process automata in batch.
+A tool could for instance input a stream of automata concatenated together, and process these to output another stream of automata.

-An automaton is output in two parts: a header, that supplies meta-data about the automaton (such as number of states and acceptance condition), and a body, encoding the automaton as a labeled graph.
+Every automaton is described in two parts: a header, that supplies meta-data about the automaton (such as number of states and acceptance condition), and a body, encoding the automaton as a labeled graph.
-The two parts are separated by a triple dash.
+The two parts are separated by "--BODY--".
+The token "--END--" marks the end of the automaton.

-    automaton ::= header "---" body
+    automaton ::= header "--BODY--" body "--END--"

+Additionally, the "--ABORT--" token may be used after any token of this grammar (even in the header) to indicate that the produced automaton should be discarded, for instance in case an error condition is detected during output.
+In a streaming scenario, a new automaton can start immediately after such "--ABORT--" token.

 Header
 ------